W1ldPo1nter/django-queryable-properties/docs/annotations.rst

 Notes:

+- Due to the explicit selections, the selected properties always behave like cached properties as is the case for ``select_properties``.
 - Unlike the ``select_properties`` queryset method described above, the query paths supplied to ``prefetch_queryable_properties`` may contain the lookup separator (``__``) to reference queryable properties on related objects (even via many-to-many relations) and populate the queryable property cache on these objects.